Airbus A330neo: Freighter

-Amazon Air and UPS Airlines pushed for a freighter version, stretching the A330-900 to carry more cargo over a shorter range, but retired passenger 767 and A330 aircraft provide a lot of conversion potential.
+Amazon Air and UPS Airlines pushed for a freighter version, stretching the A330-900 to carry more cargo over a shorter range, but it competes with the cheaper option of converting readily available retired passenger 767 and A330 aircraft.

 Development costs for the proposed freighter would be lower than for a new program, as much of the engineering has already been done for the A330-200F.

 Military

 Airbus formally launched the tanker variant of the A330neo, dubbed as the A330 MRTT+, at the 2024 Farnborough International Airshow.
 The A330 MRTT+ is based on the A330-800 and is intended to replace the A330 MRTT.
 The A330 MRTT+ also retains the 111000 kg fuel capacity of the A330 MRTT.
 Airbus plans to deliver the first A330 MRTT+ in 2029.
 The launch customer is expected to be the Royal Thai Air Force.

 Corporate

 Airbus launched the business version of the A330neo, known as the ACJ330neo.
 It can carry a maximum of 25 passengers and can fly up to 10,400 nautical miles in 21 hours without refueling.
 There are two versions of the business jet which are the ACJ330-800 and the ACJ330-900 and there are four cabin outfits.